 National Geographic say Barcelona’s Barceloneta beach is the world’s best urban beach, and yet before the city’s redevelopment for the ’92 Olympics, there were no tourist beaches, only industry.

-Barcelona In 1999 was the first and only city to date to receive the Royal Gold Medal for architecture, an award given on behalf of the British Monarch for international architectural contributions.
+In 1999 Barcelona was the first and only city to date to receive the Royal Gold Medal for architecture, an award given on behalf of the British Monarch for international architectural contributions.

 Portal de l’angel is the busiest street in Spain averaging 3500 visitors an hour.
 It is also the most expensive with a 2014 study finding the average price per sq. foot a year was $384.

-Ever since the construction of the Santa Eulalia cathedral, 13 geese have lived there in memory of their co-patron saint young Eulalia killed by the romans in 303AD, one goose for each year of his life.
+Ever since the construction of the Santa Eulalia cathedral, 13 geese have lived there in memory of their co-patron saint young Eulalia killed by the Romans in 303AD, one goose for each year of his life.

 George Lucas’ Stormtroopers from the Star Wars saga were inspired by Gaudi’s Casa Mila building.